This is a recipe Chef Michel Nischand did at the ICAP NY Culinary Experiance.

 4 cups of rock salt

-2 dozen raw oysters, shucked and left on the half shell
+2 dozen raw oysters, shucked and

 1 tbs chopped fresh thyme